kiswa/scss-base/README.md

 # scss-base

 `scss-base` is a selection of styles that provide a clean default look for SCSS projects.
 The fonts used are [Droid Sans](https://www.google.com/fonts/specimen/Droid+Sans) and [Droid Sans Mono](https://www.google.com/fonts/specimen/Droid+Sans+Mono).

 This also uses [Normalize.css](http://necolas.github.io/normalize.css/) as a base style 'reset'.
+Since that is a straight CSS file, it cannot be automatically included in SCSS, so it is recommended you also use Normalize.css in your project (though the styles work well without it).

 ## Demo